Hassanat-Awodipe/Parch_and_Posey_Sales_Data/README.md

 ## Introduction
 Parch and Posey is a paper production company.
 It produces three kinds of paper: `standard, gloss and poster papers`.
+The aim of this project is to visualize their sales over a 4-year fiscal period.
+Curious as to how to apply my SQL, Power BI and DAX skills, I decided to assign myself this project.

 ### Data:
 The data was initially downloaded as CSV files from the SQL course by Mode on Udacity.
 And it was used to make the first dashboard.
 Later on, a Postgres database was created and the data was uploaded.
 I made sure to use the same schema as its source which can be seen below.